maticnetwork/whitepaper/README.md

   - As we mentioned in #2, we only use exit procedure when a checkpoint doesn't signed by enough checkpoint-stakers as anomary handling.
 Otherwise it is normal system hence we always able to use "Simple Fast Withdrawal"-esque construction (a.k.a.
 Matic Withdrawal Bridge).

   - As we mentioned in #2, when the checkpoint-stakers are Byzantine, Matic will go to "withdraw only mode".
 It means Matic doesn't need Mass Exit as Plasma security model.
-When Tx-chain's Delegates are Byzantine, the Ceremony will be and it is seamless than "withdraw only mode".
+When Transaction-chain's Block Producers are byzantine, the Ceremony will be triggered and it is seamless than "withdraw only mode".
 This 2 phase construction is virtue of Matic's simple and seamless philosophy.

 # Features on our Roadmap {#future}